Will crash across your southern capes

 And that’s a damn fine habit to have.

 Why is the rocket spinning on a motorized turntable?
-All along, the tubes clearly intended for Iraq’s Nasser-81mm artillery rocket — which is a reverse-engineered version of the Italian Medusa.
+All along, the tubes were clearly intended for Iraq’s Nasser-81mm artillery rocket — which is a reverse-engineered version of the Italian Medusa.

 The rocket is spinning to show the decals of both — and because they were spinning the tubes to manufacture a war.